openharmony/docs/en/application-dev/reference/apis/js-apis-privacyManager.md

 ## privacyManager.on

-on(type: 'activeStateChange', permissionNameList: Array&lt;string&gt;, callback: Callback&lt;ActiveChangeResponse&gt;): void
+on(type: 'activeStateChange', permissionNameList: Array&lt;Permissions&gt;, callback: Callback&lt;ActiveChangeResponse&gt;): void

-Subscribes to the changes in the usage of the specified permission list.
-This API uses a callback to return the result.
+Subscribes to the permission usage status changes of the specified permissions.

-This is a system API.

-**Required permissions**: ohos.permission.PERMISSION_USED_STATS
+**Required permissions**: ohos.permission.PERMISSION_USED_STATS (available only to system applications)

 **System capability**: SystemCapability.Security.AccessToken